 Varicose veins and spider veins can manifest in a variety of ways, but most often are evident as swollen, twisting and discoloured veins that are also a source of pain and discomfort.
 Diagnosis by a professional vein care specialist is simple, fast and effective.
-Vein care treatments are also extremely effective in eliminating symptoms and repairing troubled areas, what many sufferers may not know is that modern varicose vein treatments are also fast, almost completely pain-free and do not require lengthy recovery time.
+Vein care treatments are also extremely effective in eliminating symptoms and repairing troubled areas, what many sufferers may not know is that modern varicose vein treatments are also fast, and do not require lengthy recovery time.

 This visual guide shows you what to look for if you think you may have varicose veins or spider veins, and also touches upon available varicose vein treatments.